Navigation Drawer (side menu) in Android Studio | Jetpack Compose

 2. Referencing the Drawer Layout and the Navigation Drawer

-Once the layout of the activity has been defined, the next step consists of referencing the elements with which we are going to work; the ListView (Navigation Drawer: where our panel or side menu will be rendered):
+Once the layout of the activity is defined, the next step is to reference the elements with which we are going to work; the ListView (Navigation Drawer: where our panel or side menu will be rendered):

 ListView listView = (ListView) findViewById(R.id.list_view);